RevenueCat/docs/docs/dashboard-and-metrics/taxes-and-commissions.md

 Our Revenue chart offers the following measures to understand your net revenue:

-- **Store commission / fee**: The store commission or payment processor fees that are deducted from your gross revenue.
-- **Estimated taxes**: Estimated taxes deducted from gross revenue.
-- **Proceeds**: Net revenue after commission, fees, and taxes have been deducted.
+- **Revenue (net of taxes)**: Revenue generated in a given period (as defined above), minus our estimate of revenue deducted from the stores for taxes (e.g. VAT, DST, etc).
+- **Proceeds**: Revenue generated in a given period (as defined above), minus our estimate of revenue deducted from the stores for taxes and commission.

 ### Integrations